jrnl-org/jrnl/docs/contributing.md

 The `gh-pages` branch is automatically maintained and generated after your changes are merged.
 You should never have to edit that branch.

-### Recipes and external editors
+### External editors and tips and tricks

-If you'd like to share a jrnl command line trick that you find useful, or advice on how to integrate a particular external editor, you may find it worthwhile to add it to the ["Recipes" section](recipes.md).
+If you'd like to share a jrnl command line trick that you find useful, you may find it worthwhile to add it to the ["Tips and Tricks" section](tips-and-tricks.md).
+For advice on how to integrate a particular external editor, you can add to the ["External Editors" section](external-editors.md).

 ## Testing